-If you’ve learned how to accurately identify any wild mushroom (including knowing when you don’t know), you’re ready to start sampling some of the best eating Missouri's woods has to offer.
+If you’ve learned how to accurately identify any wild mushroom (including knowing when you don’t know), you’re ready to start sampling some of the best wild food Missouri has to offer.

 The mushrooms listed below are distinctive in some obvious ways, and they have no dangerous look-alikes.
 Learn their identifying features so you don’t make an unpleasant (even fatal) mistake.
 Each entry also has a brief description of the mushroom, including where and when it can be found—very important for accurate identification.
 If there are reasons for caution, they are noted.